YuriDevTeam/MilkyWay3-Public/README.md

 This tweak works on all versions and devices from iOS 13 to iOS 14.

+However, support for iOS13 will only be available until checkra1n is fully compatible with iOS14.

+If all iOS14 devices can be jailbroken using checkra1n or any other software, we will no longer support iOS13.

 If you encounter any problems with the latest version, please contact us.
 We will do our best to fix it as soon as possible.

 Support is available on Twitter [@soh_satoh](https://twitter.com/soh_satoh) or on [our official Discord account](https://discord.com/invite/Ab2ZF9m).